 - Suggestions for updating your style guides and content creation workflows

 - See relevant issues to address, example: a segment that isn’t targeted but should

 - Build agile processes and make sure you label who the author is and tag with metadata.

-In case you are a one man band or growing a very small business, I recommend you to download my content audit worksheet – it’s plenty.
+In the event you are a small business, I recommend you to download my content audit worksheet – it’s plenty.

 Small to medium sized businesses employing one or more SEO /Content strategists we recommend using:

 - Screaming frog spider tool.
 Note: SF can also do the entire inventory by crawling your domain url.
 Great tool :

 You can also (should) run an audit of your competitor’s content – very much like your own assessment.
 Yet, you will not be able to get their access to their Analytics.
 But apart those few missing metrics, you may be able to pull out lots of keywords, links and other valuable information.